itu-devops/lecture_notes/sessions/session_10/Slides.md

 ## Availability

-Availability refers to the proportion of time that a system or service is operational and accessible for use.
-It is a critical aspect of designing reliable and resilient systems, especially in the context of online services, websites, cloud-based applications, and other mission-critical systems.
+Availability refers to the **proportion of time that a system or service is operational** and accessible for use.

+Relevant especially in the context of
+- online services and apps
+- banks
+- healthcare
+- cloud-based applications
+- mission-critical systems

-Availability refers to the readiness and accessibility of a system or service to users at any given time.
-It measures the percentage of time a system remains operational and usable.
-High availability ensures that users can access the system without significant interruptions or downtime, typically achieved through redundancy, fault tolerance, and efficient recovery mechanisms.
+High availability means that users can access the system without significant interruptions or downtime.

 ## How do we achieve high availability?

-High availability is essential for systems where continuous operation is vital, and any disruption could lead to financial losses, reputational damage, or even safety hazards.
-Commonly, systems with high availability requirements include banking applications, e-commerce platforms, healthcare systems, emergency response services, and cloud infrastructure.

-System designers implement various strategies and technologies to achieve high availability.
-Three of the most essential ones are:
+Two of the most essential strategies are

-- Redundancy
-- Scalability
+- **Redundancy**
-- Disaster recovery
+- **Scalability**

 # Redundancy

-## Thought Experiment: What happens if one of the components fails in your system?
+## Thought Experiment: What the problem with the following architecture?

 This is probably the architecture that many of your systems have at the moment.

 ![](images/possible_arch1.png)

---

 We say that such an architecture has a **single point of failure** because *a part of the system failing will stop the entire system from working*.